 History

-In 2000, His Highness the Aga Khan initiated the establishment of the Aga Khan Academies, an integrated network of schools dedicated to expanding access to the highest standard of education.
+In 2000, His Late Highness Prince Karim Aga Khan IV initiated the establishment of the Aga Khan Academies, an integrated network of schools dedicated to expanding access to the highest standard of education.

-The Aga Khan Academies is a part of the Aga Khan Schools, an agency of the Aga Khan Development Network (AKDN), which is chaired by His Highness the Aga Khan.
+The Aga Khan Academies is a part of the Aga Khan Schools, an agency of the Aga Khan Development Network (AKDN).
+The Aga Khan Schools is chaired by His Highness Prince Rahim Aga Khan V, who succeeded his father, His Late Highness Prince Karim Aga Khan IV, on 4 February 2025.
 The AKDN has a long history of involvement in education in countries of the developing world, with the first schools having been founded in 1905 in Mundra (India), Zanzibar (Tanzania) and Gwadar (Pakistan).
 Currently, the Aga Khan Schools operate 200 schools, eight hostels and more than 100 non-formal educational programme centres ranging from early childhood through to post-graduate education.

 Establishment of the academies